 Orderliness does help clear the mind and does keep me organized and productive.

 Get that head clear and clean of inconsistencies and imperfections, but remember, this is the day you’ve got your six year old.
 Right now.
 These are the memories you’ll remember: his memories and yours.

 Perfection won’t happen; good enough might be the goal.
 Try to embrace the messiness of it all.

 Give them grace.

-From a mom who is known for ‘life lesson talks’ (so named by the resident teenager), sometimes an explanation of their disrespectful behaviour (or a lecture in their minds) doesn’t need a long explanation.
+From a mom who is known for life lesson talks (so named by one of the teenagers), sometimes an explanation of their disrespectful behaviour doesn’t need a long explanation.

 Give them grace.

 This one I’m not naturally good at.
-I’m good at soliloquys and five point essays.
+Rather, I’m good at soliloquys and five point essays.

 Well, I’m good at grace some days; but mostly in front of other people.
-Better at it when the sun is shining, the schedule is proceeding as planned, everyone woke up on the happy side of their beds, and only one trouble is happening at a time.
+I’m better at it when the sun is shining, the schedule is proceeding as planned, everyone woke up on the happy side of their beds, and only one trouble is happening at a time.

-I’m sure you’re surprised because I’ve learned I’m not the exception.
+I’m sure you’re not surprised because I’ve learned I’m not the exception.